dbcook/openrocket-database/README.md

   mass when applied to the approximate shape chosen.
 Drilled nose cones and tail cones also often need mass overrides as they can weigh less than half of what an un-drilled part weighs.

-* CG overrides are never used.
+* CG overrides are never used, though I may revisit this decision for some drilled parts.

 * Units of measure for dimensions have been set to the units used in the manufacturer's specifications.
 For example, dimensional specs of Estes body tubes have all been